vivan-doshi/stock-exchange-thegame/stock_market_tycoon_rules.md

 ---

+## Game Mode Progression

+**🎯 Trader Mode** → Learn fundamentals
+**📊 Investor Mode** → Add shorting strategies
+**👔 Strategist Mode** → Master options, dividends, and buybacks
+**🏆 Tycoon Mode** → Coming soon
+**💎 Mogul Mode** → Coming soon

+---

 *Document created by experienced players.
-These rules include official Zephyr rules plus advanced "Doshi Rules" developed through extensive gameplay.
-Start with Basic Rules, add Shorting when comfortable, then progress to Options/Dividends/Buybacks for maximum strategic depth.*
+Start with Trader Mode to learn the fundamentals, progress to Investor Mode to add shorting, then master Strategist Mode for complete strategic depth.
+Tycoon and Mogul modes will be added in future updates.*